Last Updated on August 1, 2019

-The conclusions is that we do not have enough data on bone stimulators to say yes or no its use in bone fracture healing.
+The conclusion is that we do not have enough data on bone stimulators to say yes or no its use in bone fracture healing.
 There remains a need to conduct, large, and definitive trials.

 How and When to Use Bone Stimulators

-The best person to decide, in the wake of weak evidence and no clear cut recommendations, is your treating doctor.
+The best person to decide, in the wake of weak evidence and no clear-cut recommendations, is your treating doctor.
 Your fracture pattern, your age, treatment method, insurance coverage etc are few of the factors that may determine prescription of the bone stimulators.